ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/getting-started/what-is-ng-doc/index.md

 to make your documentation look cool!
 This is actually one of the positives because you can modify your application however you like, or integrate the documentation into an existing application.

-## What next?
+## What's next?

-We are going to improve the library further, adding new features and fixes to it and to start using the library, see the `*GettingStartedInstallation` article.
+I'm going to improve the library further, adding new features and fixes to it and to start using the library, see the `*GettingStartedInstallation` article.